wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 0.71 =
+Correction to committment of revision to repository in order to include new file created for version 0.7

 = 0.7 =
 1. IMPORTANT CHANGE: A correction to the shortcode naming system: The shortcode is now [embed_bible_passage reading_plan='bcp']. (reading-plan has been changed to reading_plan.
 See http://codex.wordpress.org/Shortcode_API.)